 Before you buy, be sure to consider the following questions…

-University credit, purchasing power and facilities have been granted to you to make purchases for official business use only.
+University credit and purchasing power has been granted to you to make purchases for official business use only.
 Always ask if the purchase is necessary, appropriate for the need, and if there are existing supplies that would meet the need.
 The purchase of personal items with university funds is never appropriate.

 The MarketPlace provides items at the lowest overall cost.
 Lowest cost is more than just the price of your item.
 It includes the cost of time spent searching for the item, processing the order, traveling to get the item, processing the invoice(s) for payment, etc.